Storage rings as detectors for relic gravitational-wave background ?: Gravitational strain and shrinkage of machine circumference

-We would like to accentuate that the amplitude $h_0$ of the monochromatic plane wave is not the real amplitude of the relic gravitational--wave background.
-The relation of the amplitude $h_0$ to the amplitude $h^{\rm gw}_0$ of the relic gravitational--wave background can be found, for example, in the following way.
+where we have used polar coordinates $x = (C_0/2\pi)\cos\varphi$ and $y = (C_0/2\pi)\sin\varphi$ and the relation $h_{yy}(t,0) = - h_{xx}(t,0)$ (\ref{eq:2.1}) and the amplitude $h_0$ is equal to $h_0 = \sqrt{\Delta^2_+ + \Delta^2_\times}$.
+We would like to accentuate that the amplitude $h_0$ of the monochromatic plane wave is not the real amplitude of the relic gravitational-wave background.
+The relation of the amplitude $h_0$ to the amplitude $h^{\rm gw}_0$ of the relic gravitational-wave background can be found, for example, as follows.
+Indeed, a real relic gravitational-wave background should be treated as a perturbation of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric \cite{Misner1973, Peacock1999}

-Notice that a real relic gravitational--wave background should be treated as a perturbation of the Friedmann--Robertson--Walker metric \cite{JW73}--\cite{JP99}.
-In terms of a perturbation of the Friedmann--Robertson--Walker metric, caused by the relic gravitational--wave background $h^{\rm gw}_{ab}(t,z)$, a change of the length of a segment between two adjacent points of the machine circumference of the storage ring can be determined by \cite{JW73}--\cite{JP99}